WELCOME TO

 Growing about 28” tall,

-increases quickly and presents a long run of 6” blooms, usually with
+dormant, she increases quickly and presents a long run of 6” blooms,

 Now, the strongest feature of YULETIDE